bkfarnsworth/google-photos-api/README.md

 Simple package to automate workflows in google photos.

+NOT CURRENTLY WORKING.
+INTERNAL GOOGLE APIS CHANGED SINCE I LAST USED IT.

 To use:
 1. Clone the git repo.
 Make sure you have node and npm installed.
 See package.json engines field for required versions.
 2. Create a file in the root directory called `auth.js`.
 Should look like: